 Save on discount tickets: LEGOLAND Florida Resort

-Other new or updated attractions that joined Orlando’s lineup since 2018 include the Orlando StarFlyer at ICON Park, an innovative take on golf at Drive Shack Orlando, the arrival of DC Entertainment’s Justice League at Madame Tussauds Orlando, the Stompin’ Gator Off-Road Adventure at Gatorland, the Headrush 360 ride at Fun Spot America’s Orlando location, and an Aquapark at Orlando Watersports Complex.
+Other new or updated attractions that joined Orlando’s lineup since 2018 include an innovative take on golf at Drive Shack Orlando, the arrival of DC Entertainment’s Justice League at Madame Tussauds Orlando, the Stompin’ Gator Off-Road Adventure at Gatorland, the Headrush 360 ride at Fun Spot America’s Orlando location, and an Aquapark at Orlando Watersports Complex.

 Orlando also gained numerous high-profile eateries in the past year, starting with Chef José Andrés’ JALEO and Pepe at Disney Springs®.
 The latter also added The Edison, Enzo’s Hideaway Tunnel Bar & Restaurant, Maria & Enzo’s Ristorante, The Polite Pig, and Terralina Crafted Italian, among others.
 Other new Orlando restaurants worthy of your attention include The Glass Knife in Winter Park.

 We’ve even expanded our accommodations, with new and upgraded options including Disney’s Coronado Springs Resort, Universal’s Aventura Hotel, Margaritaville Resort Orlando and The Grove Resort Orlando.

 If It’s Been Three Years Since You Visited Orlando…